lake-wg/psk/draft-ietf-lake-edhoc-psk.md

   * id_cred_psk_length is by default 2.

-A peer that has successfully completed an EDHOC session, regardless of the used authentication method, MUST generate a resumption key to use for the next resumption in the present "session series", as long as it supports PSK resumption.
+A peer that has successfully completed an EDHOC session, regardless of the used authentication method and regardless of if the session is a PSK resumption session, MUST generate a resumption key to use for the next resumption in the present "session series", as long as it supports PSK resumption.
 To guarantee that both peers share the same resumption key, when a session is run using rPSK_i as a resumption key:

   * The Initiator can delete rPSK_i after having successfully verified EDHOC message_4.